CartoDB/cartodb/README.md

 That's it!

-You should now be able to access `mysubdomain.localhost.lan` in your browser and login with your email and password.
+You should now be able to access `http://mysubdomain.localhost.lan:3000` in your browser and login with your email and password.

 Note: Look at the `public/javascripts/environments/development.js` file which configures Windshaft-cartodb tile server URLs.